tugot17/pmpp/chapter-4/README.md

 1. The SM supports up to 32 blocks
 2. The SM supports up to 65,536.

-We need to operate under these limits.
+We need to operate under these constraints.

 **a.**